 Are you who we are looking for?

 New member registration is currently underway.
-We are accepting members from age 6 – 16, no prior dance knowledge is required.
-If you have any upcoming events that you would like the group to perform at, contact us here.
+We are accepting children from age 9 – 17, no prior dance knowledge is required.
+If you have any upcoming events at which you would like the group to perform, contact us here.

-The dancers have been invited to participate at such large-scale events as the 2005 Royal Visit, the 1997 Police and Fire Games, the 1988 Winter Olympics.
-At a number of Calgary Folks Arts Council events such as the Calgary Winter Festival, Calgary City Hall, the Santa Clause Parade, Canada Day Celebrations, Calgary Stampede Pre-Parade and at the Calgary Zoo for Zoolights.
+The dancers have been invited to participate at such large-scale events as the 2005 Royal Visit, the 1997 Police and Fire Games, the 1988 Winter Olympics, as well as a number of Calgary Folks Arts Council events such as the Calgary Winter Festival, Calgary City Hall, the Santa Clause Parade, Canada Day Celebrations, the Fourth Street Lilac Festival, Calgary Stampede Pre-Parade and at the Calgary Zoo for Zoolights.

-We love the prospect of displaying our colorful costumes, culture, and the talents of our members.
+We love the prospect of displaying our colorful costumes, culture, and the talents of our children.

 The group has had educational trips to Hungary and Transylvania.
 Members learn new dances, acquire knowledge about the Hungarian culture and customs.
 In the summer of 2009, we were fortunate enough to once again be able to go to Europe and expand our knowledge and dance repertoire.